-Create a VPC
+Creating a VPC

+Before you obtain a Vyatta AMI you need to create a VPC that it can be launched into.
 You can create a VPC with a single public subnet by following the steps outlined in the Amazon VPC Getting Started Guide at http://docs.amazonwebservices.com/AmazonVPC/latest/GettingStartedGuide/.

-The example that follows assumes that you have completed the steps in the Amazon VPC Getting Started Guide.
+The example that follows assumes that you are logged in to the AWS Management Console and have completed the steps in the Amazon VPC Getting Started Guide.
 These steps create a VPC that provides for addresses in the range of 10.0.0.0/16 and a public subnet in the range of 10.0.0.0/24.
 The example uses these addresses, but any private IP address ranges defined in RFC 1918 (that is, 10.0.0.0/8, 172.16.0.0/12, or 192.168.0.0/16) can be used.